What does it mean to hold space? How do we hold space for ourselves? As leaders how can we hold space for our team members so that they feel heard?

 Three Essential Elements of Holding Space

-Holding space for yourself can look like many things, but I think the essential elements are: time – allow time for the magic to happen; curiosity – be open to what comes up, without judgement; play – approach with a light heart and a willingness to play.
+Holding space for yourself and others can look like many things, but I think the essential elements are: time – allow time for the magic to happen; curiosity – be open to what comes up, without judgement; play – approach with a light heart and a willingness to play.

-My newest book One Loop at a Time, The Creativity Workbook contains pages for you to write or sketch that I call Invitations to Create.
+My second book One Loop at a Time, The Creativity Workbook contains pages for you to write or sketch that I call Invitations to Create.
 If you would like to explore a journaling practice as a way of holding space for yourself I invite you to check it out.